KnowOneActual/backup-vscodium/README.md

 A simple set of shell scripts to back up and restore VSCodium settings on **macOS** and **Linux**.

-VSCodium is a fantastic, fully open-source build of VS Code.
+VSCodium is an open-source build of VS Code.
 Its one missing piece is the built-in Settings Sync, which requires a Microsoft account.
 This project provides a simple, local-first alternative.

 ---